-This is the Trustee's statement prepared in accordance with the requirements of The Pension Protection Fund (Pensionable Service) and Occupational Pension Schemes (Investment and Disclosure) (Amendment and Modification) Regulations 2018.
-This statement sets out how the Trustee has complied with the Plan's Stewardship Policy during the period from 1 January 2023 to 31 December 2023 and other policies and practices within the Statement of Investment Principles ("SIP").
+This is the Trustee's statement prepared in accordance with the requirements of Occupational Pension Schemes (Investment and Disclosure) (Amendment) Regulations 2019 and subsequent amending legislation, and those of the Pensions Regulator's General Code of Practice.
+This statement sets out how the Trustee has complied with the Plan's Stewardship Policy during the period from 1 January 2024 to 31 December 2024 and other policies and practices within the Statement of Investment Principles ("SIP").